History, tourist information, and nearby accommodation

 We do not know for certain who began White Castle, but it may have been William fitz Osbern, named Earl of Hereford by William the Conqueror.
 Fitz Osbern held castles at Chepstow and Monmouth, and was the first Norman lord to control large areas of Monmouthshire.
 Fitz Osbern's son Roger de Breteuil rebelled against the king, and William seized the Three Castles.
 King Stephen and gave them to 3 separate supporters.
 King Stephen brought the castles back into one lordship in 1137.

 In 1201 King John gave the lordship to Hubert de Burgh, who had spent several years fighting France.
 De Burgh was influenced by the French castles he had seen on campaign, and from 1229 he built 4 large round towers in the inner ward, two combined to create an imposing gatehouse.
-In 1234 he built a pair of larghe D-shaped towers and extended the outer ward.
+In 1234 he built a pair of large D-shaped towers and extended the outer ward.

 In the 12th century the castle was rebuilt in stone with a square keep surrounded by a curtain wall.
 The distinctive white-toned stone used in construction gave the castle its name.
-Further strengthening of the defenses took place in the 13th century in response to the threat posed by Llewelyn ap Gruffudd.
+Further strengthening of the defences took place in the 13th century in response to the threat posed by Llewelyn ap Gruffudd.
 The result of this 13th century work is the castle we see today; an essentially square layout defended by a large twin-towered gatehouse and four D-shaped towers.

 Unlike its neighbours at Grosmont and Skenfrith, White Castle never had lordly accommodation, suggesting that it was intended purely as a defensive structure to be manned by a military garrison.

-After de Burgh's death the castle reverted to the crown, and in 1254 Henry III gave them to his son and hir, Prince Edward (later Edward I).
+After de Burgh's death the castle reverted to the crown, and in 1254 Henry III gave them to his son and heir, Prince Edward (later Edward I).
 The Three Castles were later given to Edward's younger brother, Edmund, Earl of Lancaster, and passed down through the Earls, and later the Dukes, of Lancaster until 1825.

 The castle saw brief military action during Owain Glyndwr's 1404 rebellion, and Henry VI repaired decay later in the 15th century.